ottlinger/junit-mockito-examples/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/76ba48bc19ef4a44a5a436ab38525abe)](https://www.codacy.com/app/github_25/junit-mockito-examples)

 ## History
+### v1.1.0-SNAPSHOT - 2017

+Play around with JUnit5 ....

+### v1.0.0 - 2017-12
+Update to newer mockito and assertj versions.
+Minor re

+### v0.0.2 - 2016-03
+Reformat and add more examples as an internal library.factorings

 ### v0.0.1 - 2016-01-29
 First version for an internal TecTalk at work.
 [Abstract](abstract.md)
-### v0.0.2 - 2016-03
-Reformat and add more examples as an internal library.

-### v1.0.0 - 2017
-Update to newer mockito and assertj versions .... work in progress.